 Pressure Sensitive: Pressure-sensitive labels are analogous to a high-tech sticker.
-They can use paper, film and foil as their primary label materials and can be used with a wide range of inks.
-Since they don’t require any heat, solvent or water to activate, it only takes light or moderate pressure to apply (or stick) them to a product surface.
+They can be paper, film, and foil as their primary label materials and can be used with a wide range of inks.
+Since they don’t require any heat, solvent, or water to activate, it only takes light or moderate pressure to apply (or stick) them to a product surface.
 They typically come on rolls to be peeled off and pressed onto a product using a hand or machine-applied technique.

-Cut & Stack: Cut & Stack labels are printed on large sheet or roll fed printing presses.
-After printing, stacks of label sheets are either die cut into their desired shapes, or more typically, cut into their individual rectangular shapes and stacked (hence the name).
+Cut & Stack: Cut & Stack labels are printed on large sheets or roll-fed printing presses.
+After printing, stacks of label sheets are either die cut into their desired shapes or more typically, cut into their individual rectangular shapes and stacked (hence the name).
 The application process most commonly involves overlapping the label and gluing the label to itself (lap).

 Tag: Tags are labels without adhesive.
-They’re attached by other means, such as tying or hanging.
+They are attached by other means, such as tying or hanging.
 Sometimes an adhesive just won’t work for a specific application.

 Here at Label Products, Inc., we know that not everybody is a label expert, and that is what you have us for.
 Below is a short tutorial on label industry basics, to help facilitate your conversations with our staff, and ensure that we are all pulling in the same direction.

 Dimensions are critical in our industry, so let start with how to measure a label. (reference chart below)

 3. Repeat: Top of the label to top of the next label

 4. Carrier: Full width of the label, including gap around